 - Losing weight is more important than enjoying a meal with family or friends.

 - It is ok to hide, lie, and be dishonest.

 - I am not capable of making changes and improving myself.

 - If I could just lose weight I will be happier and healthier.

 Clearly, these are not lessons I would ever want to teach my children.
 If you are honest with yourself, what other messages does your eating disorder send to your children?

-Once you have identified the things you don’t want to instill in your kids, realize that you have the power to change the story.
+Once you have identified the things you don’t want to instill in your children, realize that you have the power to change the story.

 Instead of continuing to focus on ways your eating disorder is wreaking havoc on your family, consider the lessons that you DO want to teach your children.
 These are the lessons that recovery also teaches.

 - To love and accept others for who they are on the inside

 - Trusting others and having faith is commendable.